dwaan/replurk/README.md

-## What is this?
+# What is this?

 This is year end statistics for Plurk.
 Yes, people still using Plurk.

-I made this in my spare time to see my own year end statistics for my Plurk
+I made this in my spare time to see my own year end statistics for my Plurk timeline.

 ## What should I do first?